Roger Clarke's Web-Site

 2. The Conventional Approach to Authorization and Access Conrol

 A dictionary definition of authorization is "The action of authorizing a person or thing ..."
 (OED 1, first part); and authorize means "To give official permission for or formal approval to (an action, undertaking, etc.); to approve, sanction" (OED 3a) or "To give (a person or agent) legal or formal authority (to do something); to give formal permission to; to empower" (OED 3b).
 OED also recognises uses of 'authorization' to refer to the result of an authorization process: " ... formal permission or approval; an instance of this" (OED 1, second part).
-Overloading a term within a body of technical terminology creates unnecessary linguistic confusion, and hence separate terms are preferable.
+Overloading a term within a body of technical terminology creates unnecessary linguistic confusion; hence separate terms are preferable.

 2.1 ICT Industry Definitions